Pogo stick

-A pogo stick is a device for jumping off the ground in a standing position, through the aid of a spring, or new high performance technologies, often used as a toy, exercise equipment or extreme sports instrument.
+A pogo stick is a vehicle for jumping off the ground in a standing position—through the aid of a spring, or new high performance technologies—often used as a toy, exercise equipment or extreme sports instrument.
 It led to an extreme sport named extreme pogo or "Xpogo".

 It consists of a pole with a handle at the top and footrests near the bottom, and a spring located somewhere along the pole.
 The spring joins two sections of the pole, which extends below the footpads.

 The jumper places their feet on the footpads while balancing on the pole, then jumps up or down with a bending action of the knees to add or subtract energy in the spring.
 When the spring is at full compression or extension, the jumper is lifted by the recoil of the spring, being launched several inches or feet into the air.
 This process is repeated to maintain a periodic bounce.

 The pogo stick can be steered by shifting one's weight off the centerline of the spring in the desired horizontal direction thus producing horizontal locomotion.

 Inventors

-A spring stilt utilizing compression springs on each foot was patented in 1891 by George H. Herrington of Wichita, Kansas, "for leaping great distances and heights".
+A spring stilt utilizing compression springs on each foot was patented in 1881 by George H. Herrington of Wichita, Kansas, "for leaping great distances and heights".
 This was an antecedent of the pogo stick as well as today's spring stilts.

-The modern eponymously-named pogo stick was invented by Max Pohlig and Ernst Gottschall, from Germany.
-A German patent was registered in Hanover on March 1920 for a device they called a "spring end hopping stilt".
+The modern eponymously named pogo stick was invented by Max Pohlig and Ernst Gottschall, from Germany.
+A German patent was registered in Hanover in March 1920 for a device they called a "spring end hopping stilt".
 It is thought that the beginning two letters in these men's last names is where the word "pogo" comes from.